Duds/MDBA_Process_Models/docs/process-design/requirements/bpr-submissions-process-design.md

 The phase involves multiple steps, including: confirming submission assignment, completing the template for each submission, identifying key insights or proposals, and recording how each submission shaped analysis and findings.
 High-value submissions or those containing technical, policy, or implementation-specific insights are triaged to subject matter experts (SMEs), Theme Leads, or technical working groups to validate, contextualise, and incorporate them appropriately.

-A tracking system will also ensure every submission can be traced from intake to its influence on the final recommendations—fulfilling the MDBA’s requirement for a defensible and inclusive consultation process.
+A tracking system will also ensure every submission can be traced from intake to its influence on the final recommendations—fulfilling the MDBA's requirement for a defensible and inclusive consultation process.

 ## Key Tasks